AdobeDocs/experience-manager-65.en/help/assets/content-fragments/graphql-optimized-filtering-content-update.md

 ---
 title: Updating your Content Fragments for Optimized GraphQL Filtering
-description: Learn how to update your Content Fragments for Optimized GraphQL Filtering in Adobe Experience Manager as a Cloud Service for headless content delivery.
+description: Learn how to update your Content Fragments for Optimized GraphQL Filtering in Adobe Experience Manager for headless content delivery.
 ---

 # Updating your Content Fragments for optimized GraphQL Filtering {#updating-content-fragments-for-optimized-graphql-filtering}